mubashshirmemon/FlipkartProject/Readme.md

 ## Prerequisites

-Before running the tests, make sure you have the following installed:
+Before running the tests, ensure you have the following installed:

-Node.js: Download and install Node.js
+Node.js: Download and install Node.js.
-Playwright: Install Playwright using npm

-npm install -g playwright
+Playwright: Install Playwright using npm. npm install -g playwright

 ## Installation